Daily guided hiking in the Luberon mountains

 beautiful landscapes and charming Provence villages

-Gordes and Roussillon, along with Bonnieux and Lourmarin, are the most famous of these small charming towns in Provence that have contributed to the reputation of the Luberon region all over the world.
-On this gently walk, your local hiking guide will lead you during a half day trip from Gordes to Roussillon through a landscape made of rolling hills, vineyards, olive or truffle tree groves and pine woods.
+Midway between the towns of L’Isle-sur-la-Sorgue and Apt, Gordes and Roussillon, along with Bonnieux and Lourmarin, are the most famous of these charming villages in Provence.
+They have contributed to the reputation of the Luberon region in France and all over the world.
+On this gentle walk, your local hiking guide will lead you during a half day trip from Gordes to Roussillon through a landscape made of rolling hills, vineyards, olive or truffle tree groves and pine woods.
 Walking at the foot of the Monts de Vaucluse, you will keep in sight on your right the range of the Luberon mountains on the horizon.

 Rating : easy